Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Step 7 – Obtain Certification Through the Association of Clinical Research Professionals (Timelines Vary, Optional)

 Certification through the Association of Clinical Research Professionals (ACRP) demonstrates to employers that the candidate has achieved a high level of competency in clinical research education and training.
-The two primary certifications clinical trials research nurses can earn are as a Certified Clinical Research Associate (CCRA) or as a Certified Clinical Research Coordinator(CCRC).
+Clinical trials research nurses can earn two primary certifications: a Certified Clinical Research Associate (CCRA) or a Certified Clinical Research Coordinator (CCRC).

-Eligibility requirements for either certificate are the same.
-Candidates must have 3,000 hours of work experience in the six content areas of clinical research trials.
-A formal education program may substitute for up to 1,500 hours of work experience.
 The content of the exams is similar and includes scientific concepts and research design, ethical and participant safety considerations, product development and regulation, clinical trial operations (GCPSs), study and site management, and data management and informatics.
 While the exam topics are similar, the CCRC exam is more in-depth and covers more advanced material than the CCRA.

 Helpful Resources for Clinical Trials Research Nurses